The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 According to the American Heart Association, the U.S. will have 12.1 million people living with afib—the most common arrhythmia—by 2030.

-In fact, Bill mentioned that the reason he keeps coming back to the conference each year is that our faculty members—who are the innovators in afib—present new treatment options each time (and these are often treatment options they developed, themselves).
+In fact, Bill Hyde attends annually and mentioned that the reason he does is that our faculty members—the innovators in afib—present new treatment options each time.
+(These are often treatment options they developed.)

 Sometimes, we even ask our faculty to talk about subjects on which they are experts, but have not yet spoken about at medical conferences.
 This means you get to hear about these subjects even before their doctor colleagues do!

 Robert Levin, a repeat attendee of the annual Atrial Fibrillation Patient Conference, said he highly recommends the conference to anyone who is living with afib.
-He’s now afib-free and continues to attend the conference because of the high quality of information (and because it’s fun!).
+He’s now afib-free and attends the conference because of the high quality of information (and because it’s fun!).

 “Do a lot of research; come to this patient conference, because the accessibility of doctors who are here willing to spend time and talk to you is just amazing.
 I came back this year just because we had so much fun here last year, and we’ll be back next year.”